vygr/ChrysaLisp/docs/EVENT_DISPATCH.md

 For an action event, this target id, will depend on what the user code decided it should be by use of the View class `:connect` method.

-A negative target id, will be used for internal widget events, positive for the user action events.
+A negative target id, will be used for internal widget events, positive for these user action events.

 ## Defining your UI event IDs